 - separate IR1103 forms for each piece of land.

 For each piece of subdivided land, it will need its own Record of Title.
 If you do not have this, you'll need to include a copy of:

-- the subdivision plan, eg, master, sale or survey plan
+- the subdivision plan, for example, master, sale or survey plan

 - any other supporting documents outlined on the IR1103.